Social network: Art Networks

 Research has used network analysis to examine networks created when artists are exhibited together in museum exhibition.
 Such networks have been shown to affect an artist's recognition in history and historical narratives, even when controlling for individual accomplishments of the artist.
 Other work examines how network grouping of artists can affect an individual artist's auction performance.
 An artist's status has been shown to increase when associated with higher status networks, though this association has diminishing returns over an artist's career.

-Communication

-Communication Studies are often considered a part of both the social sciences and the humanities, drawing heavily on fields such as sociology, psychology, anthropology, information science, biology, political science, and economics as well as rhetoric, literary studies, and semiotics.
-Many communication concepts describe the transfer of information from one source to another, and can thus be conceived of in terms of a network.
-Social network analysis has thus been successfully applied to phenomena ranging from the social diffusion of linguistic innovation to the influence of peer learner communication on study abroad second language acquisition.

 Community

 In J.A.
 Barnes' day, a "community" referred to a specific geographic location and studies of community ties had to do with who talked, associated, traded, and attended church with whom.
 Today, however, there are extended "online" communities developed through telecommunications devices and social network services.
 Such devices and services require extensive and ongoing maintenance and analysis, often using network science methods.
 Community development studies, today, also make extensive use of such methods.